Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 * Font awesome was not rendering requested fonts despite using same process used many times before. this was a very easy fix in the end, even though for some reason it took me a while to see it, I simply had forgotten to add some required code to the i tags, it was missing an 's'.

-* E-mails weren't being received for the sign up process, this was because the tempalte was not being rendered and I found the solution on stack overflow to use .render() to render the template: https://stackoverflow.com/questions/18055029/python-django-emailmultialternatives-template-object-has-no-attribute-encod
+* E-mails weren't being received for the sign up process, this was because the template was not being rendered and I found the solution on stack overflow to use .render() to render the template: https://stackoverflow.com/questions/18055029/python-django-emailmultialternatives-template-object-has-no-attribute-encod

+* One last bug that I found before final deployment was linked to a previous bug, but when a new user registered and had not filled out the address form, they were able to click make payment.
+This gave a server error.
+I fixed this by hiding the form when there is no address to select using an if statement.

 ### Bug/Issue